Pro Boxers use CBD to boost performance and recovery

-Unknown numbers of amateur athletes and dozens of professional sportspeople are using CBD, and even signing sponsorship deals with some of the biggest CBD companies in the business.
+Unknown numbers of amateur athletes and dozens of professional sportspeople are using oral CBD oil, and even signing sponsorship deals with some of the biggest CBD companies in the business.
 Pro boxing is no different, and since WADA (the World Anti-Doping Agency) lifted their ban on CBD, professional boxers have been coming out in support of this new product.

 CBD is short for cannabidiol: it’s an all-natural substance created by the cannabis plant.
 It’s not psychoactive – it doesn’t get you high.
 It can also be found in CBD protein powder form.
 It’s legal in the UK as a food supplement, and it’s popping up in health food shops, vaping stores and supplement retailers the length and breadth of the UK.

 These high street stores generally stock it as a ‘tincture’ to apply under the tongue with a dropper, or as an oil for vaping.
 Specialist online retailers sell it in a range of formats.
 Patches, oral sprays, lotions, gels, and CBD pain relief cream are just a few of the products on offer in the online marketplace.

 At least two pro boxers from the US publicly use CBD in their training regimes, and both are tirelessly promoting the new supplement on the media.
 Lightweight Teofimo Lopez at the beginning of his promising career and the veteran heavyweight Shannon Briggs are American boxing’s CBD ambassadors.